-Select Teams + Groups and then click Select teams + groups to set the Review scope.
-B2B direct connect users and teams are not included in reviews of All Microsoft 365 groups with guest users.
+Select Teams + Groups and then select Select teams + groups to set the Review scope.
+B2B direct connect users and teams aren't included in reviews of All Microsoft 365 groups with guest users.

 Select a Team that has shared channels shared with 1 or more B2B direct connect users or Teams.

 Set the Scope.

 - All internal users

 - B2B collaboration users that are members of the Team

 - B2B direct connect users